Community Health Leaders

-Keri is a journalist who focuses on mental health and women’s wellness.
-Keri, now in her 30s, was surgically diagnosed with endometriosis when she was 24, more than a decade after her period pain started.
-Despite trying hormonal treatment and undergoing two laparoscopic surgeries, her endometriosis persists.
+Keri is a journalist with a focus on health and wellness.
+Now in her 40s, she was surgically diagnosed with endometriosis when she was 24, more than a decade after her period pain started.
 Read more.

 Amanda Workman’s experiences with endometriosis started when she was only 14 years old.
 When her symptoms started, it was during a time period that doctors did not believe somebody so young could even have Endometriosis.
 Read more.